 And so on.

-In this post I want to explore a way that made most sense for so far in iOS development.
+In this post I want to explore an approach, that makes most sense for me at this point in time, for my iOS development.

 We will explore how to group the components, what benefits it has and when to apply it.

 Short answer: Domain — Use Cases — Presentation — Platform

 This layering structure is based on Robert Martin’s (Uncle Bob’s) work on the clean architecture (http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)

 Domain layer, it contains all data models of your app.
 This is the core of your app and should be guarded well from outside dependencies, like API & UI details.
 Here you find mostly simple structures like User, Feed, Item relationships between team and other representations of your domain.

 On top of the Domain we add the layer of Use Cases which makes up the features of your app, like LoginUser, FetchFeed, CreateNewAccount, DeletePost and so on.
 This Use Case layer is depending on the entities and is making up the flows of your app.
 Beside the Use Case components, we need also some interfaces to get to the entities, which will be later implemented by components like API or DB or even mocks.
 I’d like to call them Entity Gateways.

 Next comes the Presentation layer.